Table of Contents

 Key Takeaways

-- Long-term care insurance purchased early and health savings accounts can help cover assisted living costs.
-Medicaid may cover part of the costs but eligibility varies.
+- Early long-term care insurance and health savings accounts can help cover assisted living costs, and Medicaid may cover some costs depending on eligibility.

-- Enroll in Medicare as soon as eligible, even with other coverage like retiree insurance, to avoid penalties.
-Use Medigap plans to fill Medicare coverage gaps.
+- Enroll in Medicare as soon as eligible to avoid penalties and use Medigap plans to fill coverage gaps.

-- You can change Medicare supplement plans anytime but the ability to switch without underwriting varies.
-Consult a financial representative.
+- You can change Medicare supplement plans anytime, but the ability to switch without underwriting varies, so consult a financial representative.

-- Medigap helps pay Medicare deductibles, copays, and coinsurance.
-Medicare Advantage plans are an alternative with more benefits but can change yearly.
+- Medigap helps pay Medicare deductibles, copays, and coinsurance, while Medicare Advantage plans offer more benefits but can change yearly.

 As your thoughts turn to retirement and you start to figure out how much you'll need to pay for health care, one question, in particular, may pop into your mind: Medicare versus Medicaid — what's the difference?
 Understanding them in the context of retirement planning is crucial.
 You’ll also need to start to figure out how much you might have to pay for assisted living.
 Taking steps to plan for the future (and assisted living costs) could help ensure they are protected.